umosse/Inception/README.md

 Finally to access the admin dashboard, add wp-admin at the end of the url and login using the value of WP_ADMIN_USER and WP_ADMIN_PASSWORD in your .env file.

 > [!WARNING]
-There is a sudo rm -rf ~/data in makefile
+There is a sudo rm -rf ~/data in the Makefile, please ensure nothing important is located here.

 ## Resources

 [this is a link](https://cdn.intra.42.fr/pdf/pdf/189609/en.subject.pdf)